BorjaDiago/movies_app/README.md

 # movies_app
-Welcome to Movies Project, a very basic Django website developed by Borja Diago

-# movies_app
 Welcome to Movies Project, a very basic Django website into a docker developed by Borja Diago

 Requisitos Generales: